How long do solar panels last?

 The degradation rate of your solar panels tells you how much electricity you can expect them to produce in any given year of their useful life.
 To determine the projected output of your solar panels, multiply the degradation rate by the number of years since installation and subtract that number from 100%.

-For example, a 0.8% degradation rate means that in year two, your panels will operate at 99.2% of their original output; by the end of their 25-year useful life, they will still be operating at 82.5%.
-A slightly more durable panel with a degradation rate of 0.5% will likely produce around 87.5% of its original output in year 25.
+For example, a 0.75% degradation rate means that in year two, your panels will operate at 99.25% of their original output; by the end of their 25-year useful life, they will still be operating at 81.25% of their original capacity.
+Interestingly, the study found that systems in cooler climates performed better, with degradation rates of about 0.48% per year, while systems in hotter temperature zones showed higher degradation rates of about 0.88% per year.

 Solar panel degradation rates are constantly improving as solar panel technology improves.
-Degradation rates below 1% are now standard throughout the industry, but premium manufacturers like Maxeon offer rates as low as 0.25%.
+Degradation rates below 1% are now standard throughout the industry, but premium manufacturers like Maxeon offer rates as low as 0.25%—which is more in line with what you should expect from solar panels designed for residential systems.

 Solar panel warranties are key to maximizing the lifespan of your solar panel system.
 In addition to your equipment warranty, which certifies against manufacturing defects, your performance (AKA power) warranty guarantees that your solar panels maintain a certain percentage of their original output each year.
 This can help you understand the anticipated degradation rate of your solar panels.